QTNM/Electron-Tracking/examples/ElectronGun/README.md

 # Electron Gun Example

-This example Geant4 application addresses models the action of an electron gun for the QTNM project, simulating electron scattering in a thin Helium gas.
+This example Geant4 application models the action of an electron gun for the QTNM project, simulating electron scattering in a thin Helium gas.

 ## Notes